nitinsurana/jsPlumb-Persistence/README.md

 How To Use
 -------------

-`var savedObj = jsPlumb.save();    //If no plumbInstance is passwd then global jsPlumb variable is used`
+`var savedObj = jsPlumb.save();    //If no plumbInstance is passed then global jsPlumb variable is used`

-`jsPlumb.load(savedObj);          //If no plumbInstance is passwd then global jsPlumb variable is used`
+`jsPlumb.load(savedObj);          //If no plumbInstance is passed then global jsPlumb variable is used`